rebeccaapollos/cookbook/content/blog/fish-curry/index.md

 8. Let the fish curry boil for around 15 minutes.

 Finally, you're tasty fish curry is ready.
 You can serve it with rice 🍚and some vegetables 🍲.
-Stay tuned for more recipies...😊
+Stay tuned for more recipes...😊